crcn/tandem-old/README.md

 - need to express that it's lightweight
 -->

-# Build UIs in realtime ⚡️
+# Build UIs in real-time ⚡️

 <!-- No more juggling between the coding & debugging in the browser.
 Paperclip provides tooling that allows  -->

 Paperclip is a template language that's designed for visual development.
-See what you're creating in realtime, directly within VS Code.
+See what you're creating in real-time, directly within VS Code.

 <!-- Tooling is provided that brings a realtime preview of your application directly into your code editor. -->